BSc 2nd Year Microbiology Environmental Quality Notes Study Material

-BSc 2nd Year Microbiology Environmental Quality Notes Study Material: BSc is a three-year program in most of the universities.
+BSc 2nd Year Environmental Microbiology Notes Study Material: BSc is a three-year program in most universities.
 Some of the universities also offer BSc Honours.
 After getting enrolled for BSc, there are certain things you require the most to get better grades/marks in BSc.
 Out of those, there are BSc 2nd Year Study Material, BSc Sample Model Practice Mock Question Answer Papers along with BSc Previous Year Papers.
-At gurujistudy.com you can easily get all these study material and notes for free.
-Here in this post, we are happy to provide you BSc Microbiology Environmental Quality Notes Study Material.
+At gurujistudy.com you can easily get all these study materials and notes for free.
+Here in this post, we are happy to provide you with BSc 2nd Year Environmental Microbiology Notes Study Material.

 Solid Waste Disposal

-Besides the inert part such as glass, metal and plastic, the solid wastes also contain degradable organic waste such as kitchen scraps, paper and other household and industrial garbage.
-Sewage sludge derived from treatment of liquid wastes, animal waste from cattle feed lots, and poultry and swine farms are also major sources of solid organic waste.
-In rural areas these may be recycled into land as fertiliser.
-However, in urban areas they pose an environmental problem.
+Besides the inert part such as glass, metal, and plastic, the solid wastes also contain degradable organic waste such as kitchen scraps, paper, and other household and industrial garbage.
+Sewage sludge derived from the treatment of liquid wastes, animal waste from cattle feed lots, and poultry and swine farms are also major sources of solid organic waste.
+In rural areas, these may be recycled into the land as fertilizer.
+However, in urban areas, they pose an environmental problem.

 [I] Sanitary landfills

 The material is placed in a landfill to allow it to decompose.
-Both, organic and inorganic solid wastes are deposited together in a low-lying land.
+Both, organic and inorganic solid wastes are deposited together in low-lying land.
 To avoid, foul odour and attraction of insects and rodents, each day’s waste deposit is covered over with a layer of soil, creating a sanitary landfill.
 A developed landfill can be used for construction and recreation purposes.
-For 30-50 years, the organic matter undergoes slow, anaerobid microbial decomposition and the products which result include CO2, H2O CH4, low mol. wt. alcohols, and acids which diffuse in the surrounding air and water.
+For 30-50 years, the organic matter undergoes slow, anaerobic microbial decomposition, and the products which result include CO2, H2O CH4, and low mol. wt. alcohols, and acids diffuse in the surrounding air and water.
 Thus landfill settles down.

 [II] Composting